-Ruth Gruber has moved across most of the twentieth century as a compassionate writer, eloquent speaker, humanitarian and rescuer of Jews.
+Ruth Gruber moved across most of the twentieth century as a compassionate writer, eloquent speaker, humanitarian, and rescuer of Jews.

 In 1935, she won another fellowship, given at the recommendation of the Guggenheim Foundation, to write a study of women under fascism, communism, and democracy.
 The Herald Tribune gave her press credentials, and she became the first foreign correspondent, male or female, allowed to fly through Siberia into the Soviet Arctic.
 She lived among pioneers and prisoners, many of them Jews, in the gulag in Stalin’s iron age.

 In 1941, Secretary of the Interior Harold L. Ickes, after reading her book I Went to the Soviet Arctic, sent Gruber as his field representative to make a social and economic study of Alaska in connection with opening it for GIs and homesteaders.
 For over eighteen months she covered the vast territory by plane, train, truck, paddle-wheel steamer, and dogsled.
 On Gruber’s return to Washington, Ickes appointed her his special assistant.
 She worked for him five years.

 In 1944, while war and the Holocaust raged, President Roosevelt decided to bring a thousand refugees from Europe to Fort Ontario, a former army camp in Oswego, a small town in upper New York State.
 Gruber was selected by Ickes to fly to Europe on a secret mission to escort the refugees to America.
 Ickes told her, “You’re going to be given the rank of simulated general,” and he explained: “If you’re shot down and the Nazis capture you as a civilian, they can kill you as a spy.
 But as a general, according to the Geneva Convention, they have to give you food and shelter and keep you alive.”